lindkvis/caffa-base/README.md

-# caffa-logger
+# caffa-base
-Simple logger based for use in caffa and internal projects.
+Simple base utility library based for use in caffa and internal projects.
 Split out from caffa (https://github.com/lindkvis/caffa) to be usable by lower level libraries.